-December 27 is the feast day of St. John the Evangelist.
+On December 27th, during the Christmas octave, the Church celebrates the feast day of St. John the Evangelist.
 St. John is known for many things, most notably:

-1) For authoring five books of the Bible, including one of the four Gospels and Revelation.
+1) For authoring five books of the Bible, including one of the four Gospels and the Book of Revelation.

 2) For being called “the disciple whom Jesus loved” (John 20:2) or “the beloved disciple”.